 To help people calculate their ecological footprint more easily, the WWF has a free online ecological footprint calculator.

 Note that the calculator is intended for people living in Switzerland, but it gives you an idea of the ecological impact of your consumption habits.

 Reducing the global ecological footprint is therefore everyone's concern, which is why each of us must act at our own level by adopting a more sustainable lifestyle.

 You can also calculate your ecological footprint with the Global Footprint Network.

-How to reduce ecological footprint?
+Ways to reduce the ecological footprint

 - Reduce your meat consumption;